December 6, 2022

 But to qualify for that aid, it’s critical that you submit your FAFSA by the deadline.

-In this article, you’ll learn what the FAFSA is, how and when you should submit it, and what you should do if you miss the deadline
+In this article, you’ll learn what the FAFSA is, how and when you should submit it, and what you should do if you miss the deadline.

 What's the FAFSA?

 The Free Application for Federal Student Aid (FAFSA) is a form you fill out that colleges use to decide how much financial aid you’re eligible for.
+It’s one of the most important parts of the financial aid process.

 Here’s what filling out your FAFSA entails: